-Thermaltake is at it again with yet another addition to its mechanical gaming keyboard lineup.
+Thermaltake is at it again with yet another addition to its mechanical gaming keyboard lineup, the Thermaltake Meka G-Unit Mechanical Keyboard.
 The Meka series from Thermaltake is the lineup of gaming themed keyboards.
 Most have illuminated keys, macros, or other gaming related functions.
 The G-Unit model comes in three different flavors: black, green, and white.
 In this review we will be looking closely at the black edition.

 At a glance, the Meka G-Unit appears to come with almost every feature a gamer would want.
 First, this keyboard makes use of Cherry MX Black switches which are considered to be the best switch type for gaming.
 It is also fully illuminated, equipped with twelve customizable macro keys, and includes a built in palm rest to keep you hand relaxed while gaming.